remix-run/react-router/docs/guides/migrating-5-to-6.md

 true }} />` or use a render prop or higher-order component.

-Also, I'm not sure if you noticed this but in v4 and v5, `Route`'s rendering API just kept growing.
+Also, I'm not sure if you noticed this but in v4 and v5, `Route`'s rendering API became rather large.
 It went something like this:

 ```js
 // Ah, this is nice and simple!